Gabriel Davis Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 - Davis has been the target of 63 of his team's 655 passing attempts this season, or 9.6% of the target share.

-- Davis (17 red zone targets) has been the recipient of 13.7% of his team's 124 red zone pass attempts.
+- Davis has seen the ball thrown his way 17 times in the red zone this season, 13.7% of his team's 124 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Patriots.